Women in the United States Marine Corps: Korean War

 During the Korean War the number of women Marines serving peaked at 2,787.
-Most of them served as part of the clerical and administrative staff.
+Most of them served as part of the clerical and administrative staff, in an effort to free male Marines of stateside duties so those men could join overseas combat.

 Vietnam War

-In 1967 Master Sergeant Barbara Dulinsky became the first female Marine to serve in a combat zone in Vietnam.
-Also in 1967, Public Law 90-130 was signed into law; it removed legal ceilings on women's promotions that had kept them out of the general and flag ranks, and dropped the two percent ceiling on officer and enlisted strengths for women in the armed forces.
+In 1967, Public Law 90-130 was signed into law; it removed legal ceilings on women's promotions that had kept them out of the general and flag ranks, and dropped the two percent ceiling on officer and enlisted strengths for women in the armed forces.

+Also in 1967, Master Sergeant Barbara Dulinsky became the first female Marine to serve in a combat zone in Vietnam.

 At the peak of the Vietnam War, there were approximately 2,700 women Marines on active duty, serving both stateside and overseas.

 Middle East conflicts

 One thousand women Marines were deployed for Operation Desert Storm (1990) and Operation Desert Shield (1990–1991).

 Female Marines served in the Iraq War from 2003 until 2011.

 Female marines also served in the Afghanistan War that began in 2001 and ended in 2021, and the American-led combat intervention in Iraq that began in 2014 and ended in 2021.

+As of 2020, women made up 8.9% of total active duty Marines.

+Other

+On May 11, 1978, Margaret A. Brewer became the first female general officer in the Marine Corps.

+In December 2020, Marine Corps Recruit Depot San Diego agreed to join Marine Corps Recruit Depot Parris Island in accepting female recruits, with 60 female recruits starting their boot camp training at the San Diego depot in February 2021.
+By February 2021, both the San Diego and Parris Island depots had female drill instructors training female recruits.
+53 of the 60 recruits would successfully graduate from boot camp in April 2021 and become Marines.

+Susan Livingstone served as the first female Acting United States Secretary of the Navy from January 24 to February 7 of 2003.
+Although this is a civilian position, it is included in this article because the Secretary of the Navy is the civilian leader of the Marine Corps (and the Navy).

 Diversity of women in the Marine Corps

 Marine Commandant Gen. Robert Neller said accessions of female and minority officers into the service reached 33 percent in the fiscal year of 2016, an increase of about ten percentage points from previous years.
-Additionally, a 2016 study of enlisted recruits showed that in the Marine Corps, nearly seventy percent of enlisted recruit females were white, followed by Hispanic women, which account for twenty percent.
-By February 2021, both the Parris Island and San Diego U.S. Marine depots had female drill instructors training women recruits.
+Additionally, a 2016 study of enlisted recruits showed that in the Marine Corps, while nearly seventy percent of enlisted recruit females were white, this was followed by Hispanic women, who accounted for twenty percent.

-In early 2018, Col. Lorna M. Mahlock became the first African American woman to be nominated as a Brigadier general (one star) in the United States Marine Corps.
-In December of 2022, she received her second star and became the first Black female Major General in the US Marine Corps.
+In early 2018, Col. Lorna M. Mahlock became the first Black woman to be nominated as a Brigadier general (one star) in the United States Marine Corps.
+In December 2022, she received her second star and became the first Black female Major General in the U.S. Marine Corps.